SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Feedback_Tutorial.md

 1. Deploy the catalog item to your DataMiner Agent by clicking the *Deploy* button.

-   This will create several DataMiner elements on your system that will be used throughout the rest of the tutorial.
+   This will create several DataMiner elements on your system that will be used throughout the rest of this tutorial.
 The elements will be located in the view *DataMiner Catalog* > *Augmented Operations* > *Anomaly Feedback Tutorial*.

 ## Step 2: Getting rid of unwanted anomalies